 Offering pro bono legal work to benefit social enterprises and charities is part of what we do at Anderson Strathern.
 We support our people in giving their time free of charge, or at a much reduced rate, on a small number of carefully selected activities.

 In 2020 we became members of TrustLaw, an organisation which offers lawyers an easy way to connect with non-profits and social enterprises seeking free legal help.

 We’ve supported Social Bite since 2014, initially with conveyancing work for their sandwich shops and then on the Social Bite Village which opened in 2018.
 We’ve also taken part in their Sleep in the Park fundraiser in 2017 and 2018.
 In 2019, this event expanded to become The World’s Big Sleep Out, taking place across 41 cities globally in a bid to eradicate world homelessness.
 We’re proud to have introduced our international legal contacts at Meritas to this initiative.
-We have signed up a cycling team to support Social Bite’s fundraising for the new Urban Village in Glasgow in September 2021.
-We will also be carrying out pro bono legal work for the new village.
+We also signed up a cycling team to support Social Bite’s fundraising for the new Urban Village in Glasgow in September 2021 and carried out pro bono legal work for the new village.

 Working with schools

 The energy and belief behind our Gold Investors in Young People accreditation extends to young people in our local communities.
 Each year, we take part in the Schools Mock Court Project, a cross-curricular skills development opportunity for primary schools that we have sponsored for the last three years.
 It’s truly inspiring to help pupils build their communication and presentation skills.